(The FRENCH, DUTCH and ENGLISH to AMERICA – continued)

 Virginia had around 8,000 colonists in 1644, and by 1675 their number had grown to 23,000.
 Like most colonists from England they saw themselves as English.
 They bought their supplies from England.
 They preferred to dress according to the fashion in England.
 And they read English books.

 Virginia society was marked by class differences, with the Church of England considered a part of social high standing.
 Many of the successful tobacco growers among the Virginians looked upon Puritans as subversives.
-Those with thousands of acres of land considered themselves aristocracy.
+Those with thousands of acres of land, including tobacco growers, considered themselves aristocracy.
 Those who owned between 50 and 200 acres had been indentured servants who had served their time during years long past, while many just recently freed from servitude didn't have the opportunity to acquire land that the older freed men had.
 The large plantation owners did not want competition from more growers and sought to limit the opportunities of these others.
 They looked askance at the landless young men wandering the colony, fearing the wanderers would turn to crime, while young men without property were wandering into what was called the frontier to establish themselves as best they could.

 Whether slaves received decent food or a roof that kept out most of the rain depended upon the master.
 Some plantation owners were kind towards their slaves, but even they resorted to brutal methods to control recalcitrant slaves.
-Blacks who did not take to slavery might be punished by having a finger or arm cut off.
+Blacks might be punished by having a finger or arm cut off.
 But this diminished the productivity of the slave, and other punishments might be used.
 Whipping was the most common disincentive to disobedience.

 In trying to build their colonies in the Carolinas, the proprietors sought European settlers where they could get them.
 People willing to migrate were rare.
 It was a migrants market, with the colonial proprietors promising freedom of worship with "liberty of conscience" for all, a representative legislature and taxation by collective agreement.